Do Persuasive Designs Make Smartphones More Addictive? -- A Mixed-Methods Study on Chinese University Students: Introduction

 \section{Introduction}

-Fogg was one of the first scholars who researched the overlapping field of persuasion and computer technology.
-Fogg created the term "Captology" to study computers as persuasive technologies.
-Since then, persuasive technologies were explored from multiple angles by academia and industries and have been integrated into various hardware and software products, affecting users' healthcare, education, and lifestyle.
+Fogg was one of the first scholars who researched computers as persuasive technologies \citep{fogg1998persuasive}.
+In the early days of persuasive technology, designers focused on promoting positive attitudes and behaviour changes in health, economics and education fields \citep{hamari2014persuasive}.
+Later, persuasive designs became ubiquitous online, with the adoption of attitude and behaviour change design methods being increasingly integrated into social networking, retail, news and entertainment sites.
+Billions of users are exposed to such persuasive designs each day by multiple internet giants such as Facebook, TikTok, Amazon, Netflix, Alibaba, YouTube and others.

-Studies find that persuasive designs can sometimes negatively affect users' attitudes and behaviours with the ubiquitous digital devices and subtle integration of persuasion.
+Persuasive designs might negatively affect users' attitudes and behaviours \citep{borgefalk2019ethics}.
 On the one hand, for products designed to serve their customers better, there are possibilities that good intentions might cause unintended impacts on the users.
-One prominent case is the introduction of the Facebook "like" button, which was intended to encourage positive vibes between its users.
-However, studies have shown that the like button negatively affects users' mental health, resulting in social comparisons and increased envy and depression \cite{blease2015too}.
-On the other hand, in the context of the attention economy, persuasive designs insatiably seek users' attention and consume their leisure time \cite{williams2018stand}, which might cause users to become addicted to their products.
-Experts have observed that increasing numbers of people are addicted to digital devices and mobile applications (apps) integrated with persuasive designs.
+One prominent case is the introduction of the Facebook ``like'' button, which was intended to enable users to share affirmation and positivity easily \citep{Rosenstein}.
+However, studies have shown that the ``like'' button negatively affects users' mental health, resulting in social comparisons and increased envy and depression \citep{blease2015too}.
+On the other hand, in the context of the attention economy, persuasive designs (for example, recommendation algorithms of video and e-commerce platforms) insatiably seek users' attention and consume their leisure time \citep{williams2018stand}.
+Companies adopt persuasive designs to prolong user's time on their digital services and seek to make their products more engaging and habit-forming than those of their competitors \citep{eyal2014hooked}.
+Experts fear that the precipitous rise in smartphone and social media usage \citep{rosenquist2021addictive} is leading to mental \citep{lei2020relationship} and physical harm \citep{kim2015relationship}, especially among children and adolescents \citep{lewis2017our}.

-Most Persuasive Technology studies focus on its positive effects; however, scholars have paid increasing attention to its adverse effects.
-According to Nystr{\"o}m and Stibe, 32 peer-reviewed journals addressing the harmful effects of Persuasive Technology on its users by October 2018, regarding volunteerism, privacy, ethical concerns, and users' awareness \cite{Nystrom2020persuasive}.
-Inspired by their research, this study focuses on the relationship between Persuasive Technology and smartphone addiction.
-Specifically, questionnaires and in-depth interviews are applied to collect data related to the smartphone usage behaviour of Chinese university students.
-Based on these data, the author investigates the relation between Persuasive Technology and smartphone addiction.